NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 What you will learn:

-- Apply the Minute data-processing pipeline to a set of MINUTE-ChIP fastq files.
+- Apply the :code:`minute` data-processing pipeline to a set of MINUTE-ChIP fastq files.
 - Visualize differences between unscaled and scaled bigWig files, using standard tools like IGV, deepTools, R.
 - Understand how quantitative ChIP results are different from traditional ChIP, using as example H3K27m3 data on human ESCs.